intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ConfigurationGuide.md

 # Configuraion Guide

-Your Cluster Serving configuration can all be set in `config.yaml`, see an example of `config.yaml` below
+Your Cluster Serving configuration can all be set in `config.yaml`.

+See an example of `config.yaml` below
 ```
 ## Analytics-zoo Cluster Serving